Rahmteen/address2/instructions.md

     ● A README file that contains:
     ○ Deployment / running instructions.
 Assume that we’re running this on a Mac.

-  Bonus points if instructions are for deployments to a distributed cloud infrastructure

     ○ A summary of the assignment
     ■ Your overall approach